 This set was shot on the three days immediately proceeding labor day weekend, 2011, hence the title “Chicago’s Last Days of Summer”.
 Most were located along Milwaukee North of Chicago.

 Just a few people I saw walking the streets of Chicago.
-My favorite areas are Michigan Avenue and the Ukranian Village.
-The bake shop girl posed for me in Wisconsin the next day.
+My favorite areas are Michigan Avenue and the Ukrainian Village.
+The bakery girl was photographed in Wisconsin the next day.

 These were shot during an unseasonably warm week in March.